XinyueZ/net-status-view/README.md

 # Usage

 - *Android Things*.
 There's no status-bar on this android variant.
-For Android apps based on Android Things should use this view to indicate network status in intuitively.
+For Android apps based on Android Things should use this view to indicate network status intuitively.
 - *TV apps*.
 Like Android Things there's no status-bar for status of network.
 - *Full-Screen apps with camera*.
 Common camera-based apps are full screen, so it is necessary to provide a network status interface, especially online video or stream apps.